Asociación Nacional de Empresarios de Locales de Alterne

-The Asociación Nacional de Empresarios de Locales de Alterne (ANELA) (National Association of Alternate Local Businessmen) is an association of businessmen involved in prostitution venues.
+The Asociación Nacional de Empresarios de Locales de Alterne (ANELA) (National Association of Brothel's Businessmen) is an association of businessmen involved in prostitution venues.
 It is located in Valencia and is aligned with the far-right, specifically España 2000.
 It is the main organisation related to prostitution and an important pressure group in its field.

 The official business model for the member clubs is to allow prostitutes to work independently of the venue, paying only for the rent of rooms and drinks.
 However, in a ruling from the High Court of Justice of Andalusia, the "Mossos d'Esquadra and the testimonies of many sex workers" show this is not the case.

 Aims

 The association works to give a positive image of the business involved in prostitution.
 It defends the legalisation of prostitution claiming that it would bring economic security to prostitutes, through a legal framework that regulates the sector.
 It also "defends the exclusion of minors and drugs in their businesses [and] base the activities on the free will of the prostitute, the client and the entrepreneur of the clubs".
 They also criticise street prostitution using hygiene arguments.
 Some, but not all, of these points align with sexual workers's objectives.

 The requirements to become a member are: